techborder/wp/wp-content/themes/edin/readme.txt

 == Frequently Asked Questions ==

 = How to setup the front page like the demo site? =

+= I don't see the Testimonial menu in my admin, where can I find it? =

+To make the Testimonial menu appear in your admin, you need to install the [Jetpack plugin](http://jetpack.me) because it has the required code needed to make [custom post types](http://codex.wordpress.org/Post_Types#Custom_Post_Types) work for the Edin theme.

+Once Jetpack is active, the Testimonial menu will appear in your admin, in addition to standard blog posts.
+No special Jetpack module is needed and a WordPress.com connection is not required for the Testimonial feature to function.
+Testimonial will work on a localhost installation of WordPress if you add this line to `wp-config.php`:

+`define( 'JETPACK_DEV_DEBUG', TRUE );`

 The demo site URL: http://edindemo.wordpress.com/?demo